 Stroller

 I know lugging around a stroller, car seat, luggage and kids is not the easiest task.
-So, I actually recommend just buying a cheap stroller and having Amazon deliver it straight to your resort, if you don’t feel like trying to haul around so much stuff.
+So, I recommend just buying a cheap stroller and having Amazon deliver it straight to your resort if you don’t feel like trying to haul around so much stuff.

 Stroller rentals at Disney World are $15.00 a day for a single for one day or $13.00 a day for multi-day use.
-For a double stroller, they are $37.00 for a single day or $27.00 for multi-day use.
-Keep in mind Disney Springs also requires a $100.00 deposit.
+For a double stroller, they are $31.00 for a single day or $27.00 for multi-day use.
+Strollers rented from Disney Springs require a $100.00 deposit.

 Stroller Fan

-Keep your toddler or baby cool with these fans that clip right to the stroller.
-Keep in mind you will be running this all day so you will need extra batteries or an external USB battery charger to keep these charged up.
+Keep your toddler or baby cool with these little fans that clip right to the stroller.
+Keep in mind you will be running this all day so you will need extra batteries or an external USB battery charger to keep these Fans going all day long.

 Stoller Airport Bag

 You will see these bags everywhere for both strollers and car seats.
-They really make storing and hauling them around a whole lot easier.
-And once the stroller is in the bag, you won’t have to worry about it trying to open as you are lugging it in and out of the airport, shuttles, and ground transportation.
+These bags make storing and hauling your items around a whole lot easier.
+You won’t have to worry about your Stoller trying to unfold as you are lugging it in and out of the airport, shuttles, and ground transportation.

 Stroller Organizer

-When everything else feels hectic and trying to just navigate through the parks… It’s nice to know that your stroller is at least organized, and you know exactly where everything is at.
-Having bottles, snacks, and wipes right within your reach is so easy and convenient.
+When everything feels hectic and overwhelming trying to just navigate your way through the parks… It’s nice to know that your stroller is at least organized, and that you know exactly where everything is at.
+Having bottles, snacks, and wipes within your reach is so easy and convenient.

 Stoller Hooks